nate-brown-dev/data-structures-and-algorithms/linked-list/README.md

 Write tests to prove the following functionality:

-Can successfully add a node to the end of the linked list Can successfully add multiple nodes to the end of a linked list Can successfully insert a node before a node located i the middle of a linked list Can successfully insert a node before the first node of a linked list Can successfully insert after a node in the middle of the linked list Can successfully insert a node after the last node of the linked list Unit tests must be passing before you submit your final solution code.
+- Can successfully add a node to the end of the linked list
+  - DONE
+  - function `append()` adds a new node to the end of the list

+- Can successfully add multiple nodes to the end of a linked list
+  - DONE
+  - calling function `append()` multiple times will add multiple nodes to the end of the list

+- Can successfully insert a node before a node located i the middle of a linked list
+  - Rewrite insert function to work this way, divide into 3 separate functions?

+- Can successfully insert a node before the first node of a linked list
+  - Rewrite insert function to work this way, divide into 3 separate functions?

+- Can successfully insert after a node in the middle of the linked list
+  - Rewrite insert function to work this way, divide into 3 separate functions?

+- Can successfully insert a node after the last node of the linked list
+  - I don't understand what this function is supposed to do.
+The `append()` function already performs this action

+Unit tests must be passing before you submit your final solution code.

 ## Solution

 Solution is in the code.